Dr Shana Cohen

 Marcos holds a PhD in Sociology from the University of Cambridge, where he is an affiliated researcher, and degrees from the LSE, Goldsmiths, and Universidad de Chile.
 Before joining TASC, Marcos was Visiting Lecturer at City, University of London; Research Assistant at INTERCO-SSH – a project tracing an international history of the social sciences – and a string of Education-focused NGOs; and editor for a number of academic and semi-academic publications.

-Tyler contributes to projects on trade, multinational corporations, and inequality.
-Tyler is also broadly interested in the impact of communication technology on society, especially as it relates to democratic participation and freedom of expression.
-He holds an MA in Global Communication from The George Washington University in Washington, DC, and a BA in Journalism and International studies from Elon University in North Carolina.
+Tyler holds an MA in Global Communication from The George Washington University in Washington, DC, and a BAs in Journalism and International Studies from Elon University in North Carolina.

 FEPS TASC Researcher on Health Inequalities in the EU